muhammad-fakhri/karhutla-backend/README.md

-# Karhutla Frontend
+# SIPP Karhutla (Sistem Informasi Patroli Pencegahan Kebakaran Hutan dan Lahan)

-This project is the frontend of the Karhutla website.
+This project is the frontend module of the SIPP Karhutla.
 Developed using next.js and Material UI Kit.

 ## Development Team
 Muhammad Fakhri